schellhas/docs/source/tools/git/managing-multiple-ssh-identities-for-git.rst

    ssh-add ~/.ssh/id_ed25519_personal_github
    ssh-add ~/.ssh/id_ed25519_personal2_github

-Step 3: add public keys to the corresponding services
+Step 3: Add public keys to the corresponding services
 ------------------------------------------------------

 Copy the `.pub` files into the web UI of your Git servers / GitHub accounts.